What Is Impression Management? Definition, Techniques, Ethics

 Impression management techniques can be used to enhance relationships, improve your reputation, improve your overall business, and more.
 Knowing how and when to say the right thing is critical in both developing relationships and portraying your image in the best possible way online.

 But can impression management techniques be abused?
-Yes, they absolutely can.
-People do abuse these techniques in order to create overly-embellished or outright false impressions of themselves.
-Not only is that unethical, but the truth tends to find a way of surfacing one way or another, and that can be even more damaging for your reputation.
+Yes, impression management can be abused.
+People abuse these techniques to create overly embellished or outright false impressions of themselves.
+Not only is that unethical, but the truth tends to find a way of surfacing one way or another, and that can be even more damaging to your reputation.
 Just like going into a job interview with a resume of lies, the facts have a way of coming out.

 Imagine that you are in the fitness arena.
-You live healthy, work out and promote the lifestyle through your online presence.
-You might have days where you don't go to the gym, but you always post inspiring memes and pics from the days when you do go.
-There's nothing wrong with this.
-Everyone has days they don't work out.
+You live healthy, work out, and promote your lifestyle through your online presence.
+You might have days where you don’t go to the gym, but you always post inspiring memes and pics from the days when you do go.
+There’s nothing wrong with this.
+Everyone has days they don’t work out.

-However, what if you posted altered pictures of yourself, claimed to work with certain celebrities or use certain products?
-You might be tempted to post achievements that are not only not yours, but unattainable.
+However, what if you posted altered pictures of yourself, claimed to work with certain celebrities, or used certain products?
+You might be tempted to post achievements that are not only not yours but unattainable.
 This is when it crosses over into the realm of unethical.
-You've probably heard the stories of influencers who've posted overly manipulated photos, stretched the truth, or posted downright lies and been caught in the act.
+You’ve probably heard the stories of influencers who’ve posted overly manipulated photos, stretched the truth, or posted downright lies and been caught in the act.
 Even celebrities who are skilled in the medium of social media and have experienced marketing teams have fallen into this trap.

 Authenticity is key here.
 As long as impression management techniques are used authentically, there is little risk of failure.
 Here are a few ways to maintain authenticity while managing the impressions you make on others.